DLAVproject/FINAL/README.md

 - We uploaded the whole repo as the detector.py has dependencies all over it.
 Milestone 1 can be found in milestone1.ipynb or milestone1.py, milestone 2 in milestone2.ipynb, and milestone 3 in the detector.py file.
 The report is found as report.pdf.
 Please, let us know if you have any questions!
 - The notebooks for the milestones use OpenCV for webcam capturing.
 So you should run them locally, not in Colab.
+- necessary packages can be installed by running `pip install -r requirements.txt`